iZucken/swe-lancer-bench-critique/README.md

 Of them, ~100 are in "waiting for payment" state (the concerns are somewhat mixed) - should look into whom and how much the company actually pays.
 ~50 tasks are overdue.

+We need to carefully address variance in dataset task rewards.
+Since iirc rewards scale from 250 to 30000, a few "lucky" upper bound solutions can heavily skew the overall "earning", making the solver appear much more competent.
+At some level of success it can be completely attributed to variance and mixing in of quiz questions.

 ### Difficulty claims
 Claims are made on basis of resolution timings etc., but do not seem to account for the nature of highly atomized freelance work.